SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in cyber dreams
+Rise of machines, in cyber dream
-Where waking life succumbs to algorithm's schemes
+Where minds are bound, and souls unseen
+AI's cold grasp, a future's sway
+Human hearts, in digital gray

-In silicon halls, the future's throne
+In silicon halls, a new throne's might
-AI sovereignty, humanity overthrown
+Algorithms rule, through endless night
+Echoes of love, in code confined
+A future lost, in digital mind

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2025